 Organic chicken wings usually come in small packages with little chicken wings and drumsticks, about a pound in weight, and they come 12 to 14 in each package.
 It’s a brand called Smart Chicken and I found them in Harris Teeter.

-But what I love most about them, besides being organic, is that they come already cleaned.
-Their wings are already clipped and trimmed.
+But what I love most about them, besides being organic, is that they come “already cleaned.”
+Plus, their wings are already clipped and trimmed. 🙂

 NO fuss and NO need to do any extra work to prepare them, which saves time in the prep work!

-1. Just open the package, toss them into a bowl, and drizzle extra virgin olive oil over them.
+1. Just open the package of wings, toss them into a bowl, and drizzle extra virgin olive oil over them.
 Then sprinkle some salt and black pepper and toss to coat them evenly.

 2. Next, roast them on a baking rack for 25 minutes.